tranqv/GCOM-2021-0117/README.md

   **Hint:** We should use **main.py** firstly to check if the codes works properly or not by:
   + setting the value of **lmax** moderately, e.g. **lmax = 5**, and
   + assigning the value of **fprefix** as it was prepared inside the code, then
-  + performing the following command as in Step d).
+  + performing the following command as in Step 3d.
 ```
   python3 main.py
 ```